Preston Corporation Tramways

 Two conductors and a motorman with what would appear to be a brand new Tramcar No 6 on a service for Fulwood Barracks — photo undated, but almost certainly taken in June 1904 when this route opened.
 Photo copyright of the Harris Museum and Art Gallery, Preston; courtesy of the Harris Museum and Art Gallery, Preston (see link).

-Another blow-up of the above photo showing the motorman.
+Another blow-up of the above photograph showing the motorman.
 His overcoat collars bear some form of initials, whilst his soft-topped cap appears to be devoid of insignia.

 Tramcar No 6 again, clearly in pristine condition, and in revenue-earning service — photo undated, but almost certainly taken in 1904.
 Richard Rosa Collection.

-A blow-up of the above photo showing the crew, who are both wearing informal attire, inclusive of cloth caps.
+An enlargement of the above photograph showing the crew, both of whom are wearing informal attire, inclusive of cloth caps.

-A blow-up of the above photo showing the conductor and motorman, both in smart new uniforms with military-style caps bearing their grades - Conductor and Driver.
+An enlargement of the above photograph showing the conductor and the motorman, both in smart new uniforms with tensioned-crown peaked caps bearing their grades – 'Conductor' and 'Driver'.

-General pattern script-lettering cap badges of the type used by Preston Corporation Tramways - brass.
+General pattern script-lettering grade badges of the type used by Preston Corporation Tramways – brass.
 Author's Collection.

-Inspector, motorman and conductor pose with Tramcar No 16 — photo undated, but probably taken in the mid-to-late Edwardian era.
+An inspector, a motorman and a conductor pose with Tramcar No 16 — photo undated, but probably taken in the mid-to-late Edwardian era.
 Photo copyright of the Harris Museum and Art Gallery, Preston; courtesy of the Harris Museum and Art Gallery, Preston (see link).

-A blow-up of the above photo showing the conductor (possibly Employee No 89) in his double-breasted greatcoat.
+An enlargement of the above photograph showing the conductor (possibly Employee No 89) in his double-breasted greatcoat, which bears non-metal unmarked buttons.

 A rather youthful-looking PCT conductor (employee No 119).
 Whilst his collars clearly display his employee number, the epaulettes would appear to have system initials, 'P C T'.
 Photo courtesy of Graham Willans, via the Preston Digital Archive (see link).